Home Security Guide: How to Feel Safe in Your New Home

 - Put your most valuable possessions in a safe: This is especially important for documents that have personal information (bills, passports, etc.) and weapons.

-- DON’T announce your plans on social media: You may be tempted to post a picture of your packed suitcase with #hastaluego, but know that burglars are smart enough to monitor social media, too.
+- DON’T announce your plans on social media: You may be tempted to post about where and when you’ll be going on vacation but know that burglars are smart enough to monitor social media, too.
 Maybe think about posting those travel pictures after you get home.

 How do I know if I’ve been robbed?